1coderookie/BSB-LPB-LAN_EN/docs/chap14.md

 - Probably loose contact at the bus connector (Rx/Tx or CL+/CL-)
 - Probably wrong pin setting (Rx/Tx)
 - Probably cold solder joints
-- *Arduino version of the adapter: probably SJ1 at the PCB isn't closed*
 - See subchapter [„No Query of Parameters Possible"](chap14.md#144-no-query-of-parameters-possible)

 ---